 At the beginning of the coronavirus crisis, a lockdown seemed extreme.
-Yet, over 100 countries implemented either a full or partial lockdown by the end of March; with the quarantine lasting weeks, people all over the world are forced to cope with the disruptive shift in their lifestyle: Working from home, the lack of social interaction, and the distressing uncertainty about the future.
-Besides these consequences, cases of domestic violence have surged.
-This makes organizations like OBOV extremely important, but how are they adapting to this crisis?
+But over 100 countries had implemented either a full or partial lockdown by the end of March.
+With the quarantines lasting weeks, people all over the world are forced to cope with disruptive shifts in their lifestyle: working from home, the lack of social interaction, and the distressing uncertainty about the future.
+Besides these consequences, cases of domestic violence have also surged.
+This makes organizations like OBOV extremely important in today’s world.
+But how are they adapting to this crisis?

-“Our Bodies Our Voice” (OBOV) raises awareness about sexual violence and transforming the consent culture within universities.
+“Our Bodies Our Voice” (OBOV) raises awareness about sexual violence and works to transform the consent culture within universities.
 Now that the coronavirus pandemic has reached the Netherlands, universities all over the entire country are closed.
-Yet, the hardworking members of this OBOV are as active as ever, shifting their activities online.
-Before the coronavirus, the organization provided workshops and trainings to students, staff and student associations.
-It also offered policy advise to the universities to create a safer environment for students and the staff.
+Yet the hardworking members of OBOV are as active as ever, shifting their activities online.
+Before the coronavirus, the organization provided workshops and training to students, staff and student associations.
+It also offered policy advice to the universities to create a safer environment for students and the staff.